Volvo XC40: C40 Recharge / EC40

-Facelift
+Facelifts

+2023 facelift

-The XC40 had received a facelift for the 2023 model year.
+The XC40 received a first facelift for the 2023 model year.
 In late 2021, photos had been leaked exposing pictures of the new XC40.
-In 2022, the facelift was quietly unveiled on Volvo configurator.
+In February 2022, the first facelift was quietly unveiled on Volvo configurator.
 The XC40 received aesthetic changes that bring it more into line with the C40 Recharge (headlights, bumpers, Android Automotive for the mild hybrid models, new ADAS sensor platform, etc.).
-Furthermore, Volvo dropped diesel powered models from the lineup.
+Since 2020, the XC40 lineup had been offered exclusively with petrol, petrol hybrid, or full electric drivetrains.